-- 1) In the navigation pane on the left, browse to Interfaces. - 2) Select Add > Layer 3 Physical Interface. - From the Interface ID drop-down list, select an ID number.
-This ID maps to a network interface during the initial configuration of the engine. - 4) From the Type drop-down list, select the interface type. - If the type is aggregated link, select one or more other interfaces that belong to the aggregated link. - For an aggregated link in high availability mode, select an interface ID from the Second Interface ID drop-down list. - For an aggregated link in load balancing mode, click Add to add one or more interface IDs to the Additional Interface(s) list. - Click OK.
+- 1) In the navigation pane on the left, browse to Interfaces. - 2) Select Add > Layer 3 Physical Interface. - 3) From the Interface ID drop-down list, select an ID number.
+This ID maps to a network interface during the initial configuration of the engine. - 4) From the Type drop-down list, select the interface type. - 5) If the type is aggregated link, select one or more other interfaces that belong to the aggregated link.

+- For an aggregated link in high availability mode, select an interface ID from the Second Interface ID drop-down list. - For an aggregated link in load balancing mode, click Add to add one or more interface IDs to the Additional Interface(s) list. - Click OK. - Click Save.
+Do not close the Engine Editor.